-This method is great because it is extremely simple and it lets you react instantly to the good behavior so that your dog will learn more quickly the exact behavior that is earning them the reward.
+This method is excellent because it is elementary.
+It lets you react instantly to the superb behavior to learn the exact behavior that is earning your dog the reward more quickly.

 1. Create a Positive Association with the Clicker

-So always have some treats ready to give out in your pocket.
+So always have your treats ready to give out in your pocket.

 2. Use Small Treats

-There’s 2 reasons behind this.
-First of all, you will ideally be clicking a lot so if you’re feeding your dog a whole strip of jerky every single time, you’re going to run out of treats fast and spend a lot more money on treats.
+There are two reasons behind this.
+First of all, you will ideally be clicking a lot, so if you’re feeding your dog a whole strip of jerky every single time, you’re going to run out of treats fast and spend a lot more money on treats.

-Secondly, you don’t want him to get filled up on treats.
-If he’s full, he won’t be motivated to work for more treats.
+Secondly, you don’t want her to get filled up on treats.
+If she’s full, she won’t be motivated to work for more goodies.

-So you want to give a small piece that lets him enjoy the taste without getting full.
+So you want to give a small piece that lets her enjoy the taste without getting full.